tomergroisman/parking-lot-manager/README.md

 ### Set the Instance Environment

 To start this app we need to set the environment.\
+First, create an Ubuntu EC2 instance on AWS.\
-We need to install Node JS, Git, clone the repo, install dependencies and finally run the app.\
+Now we need to install Node JS, Git, clone the repo, install dependencies and finally run the app.\
 To do so, you can either run the following commands from the command line:

 ``` bash